box/box-java-sdk-samples/box-webhook-aws-sample/README.md

  2. Login as your AppUser (or create a new one)
  3. Open any of your files, which supports Preview (or upload a new one)
  4. Now you can fill out Email Address for notification and confirm it by OK
- 5. If everything is set up properly you should get Subscription Confirmation Email from AWS Notifications, which you must Confirm (using the link in email)
+ 5. If everything is set up properly you should get Subscription Confirmation Email from AWS Notifications, which you must Confirm (using the link in email).
+Note:  If you don't see this confirmation email, check you spam folder.
- 6. Preview the file to test the functionality
+ 6. Preview the file to test the functionality.
+You should receive an email describing the file previewed and the user who previewed it.